RedPillAnalytics/docker-sdc/README.md

 Explanation of changes to the original Dockerfile should be detailed here (easier to find than surfing commits).
 Yes I know that is the point of version control

 - Updated version from 2.6.0.0 to 3.11.0
   - this will need to be managed as new SDC versions are rolled out.

+- Removed Kafka, AWS, and stats packages from install
+  - stats package should come with the core install; may need to add back